FlorianWolters/SequenceAlignment/README.md

 - Integration of Help- / Metainformation in Project-Files to auto-include in templates
 - [AS] Button for "Next Step", "Next Row", "Complete Alignment"
 - Send Input-Formular on Enter
+- Provide a "Home" button to return to the index page / provide a "New Search" button

 ## Features